WWI2196/Calendar-GUI-JavaFX/README.md

 1. **Clone the Repository**

 2. **Build the Project**
-    Use your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse) to open the project and build it.
+    Use your preferred Java IDE (e.g., IntelliJ IDEA) to open the project and build it.
 Make sure you have JavaFX set up correctly in your IDE.

 ## Usage